davidkethel/javaScriptNinja/README.md

 #### [Anonymous Function] (https://github.com/davidkethel/javaScriptNinja/blob/master/simpleAnonynousFunctions.html) ####

-Demonstrates a couple of usages of the anonymous functions (Function defined without a name)
+Demonstrates a couple of usages of the anonymous functions (Function defined without a name) including

+* As an event handeler
+* On a property of an object
+* As the callback to the setTimeout function